Egyptian Arabic FAQ — Ten Interesting Facts and Figures

 Or are you just interested in the spoken language of Egypt?

-Well, I’m compiling this list of facts, figures, and resources as a one-stop shop to knowing everything about the language of Egypt.
+Well, I’m compiling this list of facts, figures, and resources as a one-stop shop to everything about the language of Egypt.

 Egyptian Arabic most spoken languages of africa